-A user who can control the DNS server of a domain being passed in within a URL can change the address of the host to a local, private address which the libcurl application will then use. e.g. The innocuous URL http://fuzzybunnies.example.com/ could actually resolve to the IP address of a server behind a firewall, such as 127.0.0.1 or 10.1.2.3 Apps can mitigate against this by setting a CURLOPT_OPENSOCKETFUNCTION and checking the address before a connection.
+A user who can control the DNS server of a domain being passed in within a URL can change the address of the host to a local, private address which a server-side libcurl-using application could then use. e.g. the innocuous URL http://fuzzybunnies.example.com/ could actually resolve to the IP address of a server behind a firewall, such as 127.0.0.1 or 10.1.2.3.
+Apps can mitigate against this by setting a CURLOPT_OPENSOCKETFUNCTION(3) and checking the address before a connection.

 All the malicious scenarios regarding redirected URLs apply just as well to non-redirected URLs, if the user is allowed to specify an arbitrary URL that could point to a private resource.
 For example, a web app providing a translation service might happily translate file://localhost/etc/passwd and display the result.
-Apps can mitigate against this with the CURLOPT_PROTOCOLS option as well as by similar mitigation techniques for redirections.
+Apps can mitigate against this with the CURLOPT_PROTOCOLS(3) option as well as by similar mitigation techniques for redirections.

 A malicious FTP server could in response to the PASV command return an IP address and port number for a server local to the app running libcurl but behind a firewall.
-Apps can mitigate against this by using the CURLOPT_FTP_SKIP_PASV_IP option or CURLOPT_FTPPORT.
+Apps can mitigate against this by using the CURLOPT_FTP_SKIP_PASV_IP(3) option or CURLOPT_FTPPORT(3).